Modjor/Transblocker/README.md

 ============

 Purposes of Transblocker are:
-- Making sure your torrent traffic is ONLY going thought your VPN connection
+- Maintain Transmission binding with VPN NIC (so your torrent traffic is ONLY going through your VPN connection)
-- Firewall is always enabled on your VPN interface (feature available for DSM 5 and lower only - prior to DSM 6.x, Synology did NOT enable firewall on the VPN client which was quite a huge risk, especially when using it to connect to public VPN)
+- Keep VPN connection up and running (since the Synology auto reconnect is not extremely flexible/reliable)
-- VPN connection is always up and stays this way
+- For DSM 5.x Only, enable Firewall for your VPN interface (feature available for DSM 5 and lower only - prior to DSM 6.x, the Synology VPN was widely opened)

 Why would you use this script?
 If you ar using some automatic provider/downloader tools associated with your transmission client, you probably want that all these few points are always properly set.